 Z=xz+x22z+x33z+..x+x2+x3+..=z1-x

+Transmission chain model additions

 Implementing the model required several assumptions not detailed in [11].
-Firstly, as incidence rates for those ineligible for the BCG schools’ scheme are not published, we assumed that they were equal to those in the unvaccinated population.
-In addition, in order to reproduce the distribution of cases due to transmission over time we introduced an additional parameter; the percentage of secondary cases due to a primary case in the first year after activation (f).
-The distribution of secondary cases (N) was then modelled as follows,
+Firstly, as incidence rates for those ineligible for the BCG schools scheme are not published, We assumed that they were equal to those in the unvaccinated population.
+In addition, in order to reproduce the distribution of cases over time reported in Sutherland et al. We introduced an additional model step and parameter; the percentage of secondary cases due to a primary case in the first year after activation (f).
+The distribution of secondary cases (N) was then modelled by first estimating the number of secondary cases that occurred in the current year and then estimating how many secondary cases occurred 5 years later (due to the 5 year timestep).
+This iterative process can be summarised as follows,

 NCurrent=PTfx

-NProjected=(PT-NCurrent)d5-Z
+NProjected=(PT-NCurrent)(1-d)L-Z

 NiTotal=NiCurrent+Ni-1Projected

-where P is the number of primary notifications, and i is the year of interest.
+Where P is the number of primary notifications, i is the year of interest, NCurrent is the number of secondary cases in the current year, NProjected is the number of secondary cases in the subsequent timestep, and L is the model timestep (set to be 5 years).

 We fitted this parameter using least squares to the original estimates of the total notifications due to ending the scheme under several scenarios, for several years.
-We validated our fitted model by comparing our results with those from the original implementation.
-Using the mean absolute percentage error, normalised by the orginal estimate.
+We validated the fitted model by comparing the results with those from the original implementation using the mean absolute percentage error, normalised by the original estimate, as the performance metric.

-Updating model parameter estimates
+Updating model parameter estimates and incorporating parameter uncertainty

-Incidence rates were included as point estimates in [11]; in our updated model we included uncertainty in these rates.
-We estimated notifications for 1973, 1978, and 1983, using published incidence rates and population estimates.
-Samples were then generated using a Poisson distribution.[11,14] These samples were then used to estimate a distribution of incidence rates.
-Sutherland et al. assumed a serial interval of 2 years between linked infections.
-We updated this assumption using an estimate from a recent study in the Netherlands of 1.44 (95% CI 1.29 to 1.63) years.[17]
+Incidence rates were included as point estimates in [11]; in the updated model we included uncertainty in these rates.
+We did this by first estimating notifications for 1973, 1978, and 1983, using published incidence rates and population estimates.
+Samples were then generated using a Poisson distribution.[11,14] These samples were then used to estimate a distribution of incidence rates to replace the point estimates used in the original analysis.
+Sutherland et al. assumed a serial interval of 2 years between linked notifications.
+Using a newly available literature source we updated this assumption with an estimate of 1.44 (95% CI 1.29 to 1.63) years.[16]